jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Once We Believe in a New philosophy, We'll Reach for the Stars

 Darth Blockbuster appears everytime we upgrade to a new age.
-He works hard to secure his power, by preventing regular people taking control of the new levers of power.
+He works hard to secure his power by preventing regular people taking control of the new levers of power.
 To fight the antagonists off, we need a modern philosophy.
 Here's one example.

 When you look up at the night sky, you see a dazzling show.
 It can seem to defy explanation.
 But even with the naked eye, you'll see trends.
 The stars never move, some "objects" (really planets) look to be wandering, and it looks like the Moon, Sun, and everything else revolves around you.
 With all this evidence, our ancestors were sure Earth was the center of the Universe.
-So much so, it was a pivotal part of the "Divine Rights of Kings" philosophy that ruled Europe during the Medieval Age (500-1400).
+So much so, it was a pivotal part of the "Divine Rights of Kings" philosophy that ruled Europe during the Medieval Age (500-1400), up until the Science Age (1543-1687).

-When you look at the night sky with a telescope, like Galileo (1564-1642) did in the Renaissance (1400-1600), you see it differently.
+When you look at the night sky with a telescope, like Galileo (1564-1642) did, you see it differently.
 Jupiter has moons, Venus has phases, and it looks like Earth is just another planet.
 When Galileo told everyone these facts, the "divine kings" were threatened.
 By using a telescope, Galileo was saying, "we don't know until we test, so let's use instruments to test what we think we know."
 Scientific inquiry questioned the ruler's divine leadership.
 Although Catholics and Protestant political leaders hated each other, they worked together to suppress Galileo.
 Neither facilitated the new truths his new tools were discovering.

 Galileo is just one example of how an establishment finds it very hard to embrace a new era.
 The lesson is, to enter into a new age, civilization can't just use new technology.
 Main Street must welcome a modern philosophy too.
-Today we're also using an outdated Left/Right philosophy.
+Today we're also using an outdated Left/Right philosophy from the Industrial Age.
 Here's an example of how that's hurting our daily lives.

 Space travel is a significant step for humanity.
 It means better satellites, worldwide internet accessibility, and ensuring intelligent life doesn't put all its eggs in one earthly basket.
 All possible _if_ we can build an affordable and reusable rocket.

-Left/Right government culture was unable to deliver.
+Left/Right government culture was unable to deliver us to space.
 They can gossip about speeches, but rocket science doesn't fit into soundbites.
 It was new companies like SpaceX and Blue Origin (funded by a few rich protagonists) who answered the call.
 They harnessed digital technology and fostered collaboration to make rockets 10 times cheaper.
-The protagonists even learned to land their rockets!
-Think how cool that is, now we can reuse them.
+The protagonists even learned to land their rockets to be resused!
+Think how cool that is.
 But many people, especially Left/Right politicians, still didn't care.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DeliriousOffbeatHedgehog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>